sjbrandenberg/ucla_geotech_tools/docs/response_spectrum_README.md

 # response_spectrum

 response_spectrum computes a psuedo-acceleration response spectrum from an input ground motion or set of ground motions sampled at a constant frequency.
-Calculates are performed in the frequency domain by
+Calculations are performed in the frequency domain by

 1. taking the Fourier transform of the input motion(s)
 2. multiplying by the transfer function for computing the motion of a single-degree-of-freedom (SDOF) oscillator with natural period T and damping D